My name is Stephen Hawes, and I’m a maker, programmer, and engineer.

 After the Invention Convention, I started working on my own projects, building whatever I could with the materials I could get my hands on.

-In early 2016, I founded Atlas Laboratories, a prosthetics and rapid prototyping company through which I am developing the Atlas Arm prosthetic hand.
-As part of this project, I received the UConn IDEA Grant, won $10,000 from UConn Innovation Quest and participated in their startup incubator, and have recently taken up lab space as part of the UConn Technology Incubation Program in Farmington, Connecticut.
+In early 2016, I founded Atlas Laboratories, at first a prosthetics company through which I developed the Atlas Arm prosthetic hand.
+As part of this project, I received the UConn IDEA Grant, won $10,000 from UConn Innovation Quest and participated in their startup incubator, and took lab space as part of the UConn Technology Incubation Program in Farmington, Connecticut.
+Atlas Laboratories is now focused on rapid prototyping and new ventures.

 Please don’t hesitate to contact me at firstname.lastname@example.org.
 Thanks for visiting!